oe/duplex-message/packages/duplex-message/README.md

 ```

 ### StorageMessageHub
-`StorageMessageHub` works in browser and use `storage` event(trigger via changing localStorage) under the hood, it enable you to communicate between pages with the [same origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy), aka with the same `location.origin`(protocol/domain/port) in a simple way.
+`StorageMessageHub` works in browser and use `storage` event(trigger via changing localStorage) under the hood, it enable you to communicate between pages with the [same origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy), aka with the same `location.origin`(protocol + domain + port) in a simple way.

 When to use it:
 > 1. pages you want to share messages are with the same origin